The Agency will do the following:

 However, the institution must notify the Agency's Finance (NSERC and SSHRC) or Program Delivery (CIHR only) Division as soon as a grantee's eligibility changes at any time during tenure of the grant.
 These changes could include a change in position at the institution, a change from full-time to part-time status, a change to a term position during the course of the grant, or taking a position outside of Canada (academic or other).

-Upon notification that a grantee is no longer eligible to hold an Agency grant, the Agency will hold back a grantee’s next installment/annual commitment pending confirmation from an institution that the grantee has obtained an eligible status.
+Upon notification that a grantee is no longer eligible to hold an Agency grant, the Agency will hold back a grantee’s next instalment/annual commitment pending confirmation from an institution that the grantee has obtained an eligible status.
 This confirmation must be received by the Agency within three months of the grantee losing their eligible status (i.e., grace period) or the grant will be cancelled.
 In addition, grantees may not use their grant funds during this three-month grace period.

-In order to confirm the grantee’s eligible status and the start date of the academic or research appointment, the appropriate authorized official at the new Institution must sign and submit a letter to the Agency within the three-month grace period.
+In order to confirm the grantee’s eligible status and the start date of the academic or research appointment, the appropriate authorized official at the new institution must sign and submit a letter to the Agency within the three-month grace period.

 If a grantee is no longer eligible to hold a grant due to non-compliance with the requirements outlined in the Agencies' guides, the grace period is not applicable.